 The Two Purposes for French Wire

-1. The first purpose for using French Wire is it gives a necklace a finished, professional, and aesthetic, pleasing look.
+1. The first purpose for using French Wire is to give a necklace a finished, professional, and aesthetic look.
 It conceals the stringing thread or wire so that all we see is the gold or silver colored French wire.

 2. The second purpose is that it protects the string from rubbing and abrading against the metal clasp.
 Abrasion of string: not good!
 Too much abrasion of string: loss of mother’s pearl necklace!
 Not good at all!